TraderSync alternative for traders who want actual ownership and lower cost

 TraderSync free tier

-No equivalent always-free tier listed
+No equivalent ongoing free tier listed

 Journalit starting price